-- 6.040.9.
-Eligibility.
-Leave provisions shall be applicable to all members of the regular faculty.
-Source: Resolutions of the Board dated September 8, 1969, and July 15-16, 1994 1987 Compilation: Article 5 Cross-reference: Sections 6.030, 10.010, and 10.040 of the Code] - 6.060.
+- 6.060.
 Graduate Faculty.
 The graduate faculty policy of the University is set forth as follows. - 6.060.1.
 Graduate Courses, Research, and Advisement.
-Except as herein provided, only members of the graduate faculty will teach graduate courses, direct graduate research, and serve as academic advisers for graduate students. - 6.060.2.
+Except as herein provided, only members of the graduate faculty will teach graduate courses, direct graduate research, and serve as academic advisers for graduate students.

+- 6.060.2.
 Criteria for Appointments.
-Faculty members [must have the following] should meet at least three of the following four qualifications for appointment to the graduate faculty:

-- 1. Possess a terminal degree or exhibit professional competence that provides a special expertise to teach courses and direct research at the graduate level; - Show evidence of [research] scholarly productivity in the past five years, such as [research] articles in [reputable] peer-reviewed journals, serving as a peer-reviewer or serving on an editorial board, demonstrated external funding, presentation of [juried] papers before professional audiences, or demonstrated exhibits of proficiency in such fields as creative arts or music; - Show evidence of professional development in the past five years, such as maintaining [Maintain] membership in at least one learned society or association of his or her discipline. [- - Attend regularly] or attending meetings, lectures, or conferences of organizations or learned societies in [his or her] their discipline and - Show evidence of [willingness and] ability to direct thesis work [and], scholarship, or independent study at the graduate level or to serve on thesis committees. - 6.060.3.
+Faculty members should meet at least three of the following four qualifications for appointment to the graduate faculty: - Possess a terminal degree or exhibit professional competence that provides a special expertise to teach courses and direct research at the graduate level; - 2.
+Show evidence of scholarly productivity in the past five years, such as articles in peer-reviewed journals, serving as a peer-reviewer or serving on an editorial board, demonstrated external funding, presentation of papers before professional audiences, or demonstrated exhibits of proficiency in such fields as creative arts or music; - 3.
+Show evidence of professional development in the past five years, such as maintaining membership in at least one learned society or association of their discipline or attending meetings, lectures, or conferences of organizations or learned societies in their discipline; and - 4.
+Show evidence of ability to direct thesis work, scholarship, or independent study at the graduate level or to serve on thesis committees. - 6.060.3.
 Appointment Procedure.
 When a faculty member becomes eligible for appointment to the graduate faculty, the faculty member's Department Chair may recommend the faculty member for such appointment.
-[Such a recommendation first will be submitted to the other members of the faculty member's academic department for review and comment.]
-Following such [review] recommendation, the Dean of the faculty member's School will [submit the] review and make recommendation to the Executive Vice President for Academic Affairs and Provost for review and comment.
-The Executive Vice President for Academic Affairs and Provost will submit the recommendation to the recommendation to the President of the University for decision.
+Following such recommendation, the Dean of the faculty member's School will review and make recommendation to the Executive Vice President for Academic Affairs and Provost for review and comment.
+The Executive Vice President for Academic Affairs and Provost will submit the recommendation to the President of the University for decision.
 The Department Chair or Dean may withdraw the recommendation at any time during the various reviews.
-The [decision of the] President of the president of the various reviews.
-The [decision of the] President of the president of the various reviews.
+The President of the